Press Release - Marjella Alma joins ACCA’s Global Forum for Sustainability

 ACCA has 12 Global Forums, created to contribute to ACCA’s technical and research work on issues facing business and the accountancy profession.
 More information about the individual forums, their members and their work is available here.

-Marjella Alma is the CEO and co-founder of Datamaran – the global leader in Software as a Service (SaaS) solutions for non-financial risk management.
+Marjella Alma is the CEO and co-founder of Datamaran – the global leader in Software as a Service (SaaS) solutions for external risk management.
 It combines Artificial Intelligence, big data analysis and human expertise to capture evidence-based insights into the strategic, regulatory and reputational risks tied to 100 non-financial issues.
 With its global market of end users, Datamaran’s proprietary software helps businesses to enable data-driven decision-making.

 Marjella is a former Director of the Global Reporting Initiative – the most widely used standard for measuring and managing Environmental, Social and Corporate Governance (ESG) issues.
 She joined the GRI headquarters in Amsterdam in 2007 where she successfully set up the Services Department.
 She became GRI’s youngest female Director at age 30.